thompson-dean/thompson-dean/README.md

 - Currently working at Arsaga Partners in Tokyo, Japan.
 - Lifelong learner (Love language learning - Mandarin, Japanese, French, and German).
 - 2023 Goals: Release [Poetic](https://github.com/thompson-dean/Poetic) on Android.
-- Fun Facts: Been living in Japan for the almost 6 years and work as a professional JP -> EN translator on the side.
+- Fun Facts: Been living in Japan for the almost 6 years and previously worked as a JP -> EN translator.

 <h3>Things I code with</h3>
 <p>